Ingemar Ernberg

 Karolinska Institute, Sweden

-Ingemar Ernberg is professor of Tumor Biology.
-He made his PhD thesis at Karolinska Institutet with George Klein in 1979, finished his MD in 1984, studied abroad in Omaha, Nebraska 1986 and at the MRC Laboratory of Molecular Biology in Cambridge UK 1988-1990.
+Ingemar Ernberg is senior professor of Tumor Biology at Karolinska Institutet (KI) in Stockholm.
+Ernberg made his PhD thesis at KI with George Klein in 1979, finished his MD in 1984, studied abroad in Omaha, Nebraska 1986 and at the MRC Laboratory of Molecular Biology (LMB) in Cambridge UK 1988-1990.
 He was secretary of science at the Swedish Cancer Society 1983-93.
-He was the first chair of the new department Microbiology and Tumorbiology Center (MTC) of Karolinska 1993-1999.
-He is now the chairperson for the Karolinska Institute (KI) Precision Cancer Medicine (PCM) program.
-He is co-director of Cancer Center Karolinska (CCK), while he heads his research group of 10 at MTC.
-He has been running the lecture and course series “What is life?
-The future of Biology” at Karolinska Institutet för 18 years.
+He was the first chair of and built up the new department Microbiology and Tumorbiology Center (MTC) of KI 1993-1999.
+He is now the chair for the KI Precision Cancer Medicine (PCM) program anddeputy director of Cancer Center Karolinska (CCK), while he heads his research group at MTC.
+He is running the lecture and course series “What is life?
+The future of Biology” at Karolinska Institutet since 20 years.
+He was member of the BoD of Cancer Core Europe (CCE) 2016 – 20 and chairs the CCE task force for education.

-Ingemar Ernberg’s work has dealt with tumor viruses in man, cancer genetics, lymphoma biology, transcritional regulation (HIV, EBV) and epigenetics (methylation).
-One seminal discovery established that the B-lymphocyte is the site of EBV-latency in vivo (Gratama et al, PNAS, 1988), another one on the regulation of EBV by epigenetic methylation.
-More recent interests have dealt with genomic signatures and global gene expression profiles, as well as designing methods to allow quick analysis of the gut normal flora.
-This has led to an increasing interest in tissue biology, self-organization of biological systems and the possibilities and limits of simulations in silico as an additional scientific tool.
+Ingemar Ernberg’s work deals with tumor viruses in man, lymphoma biology, transcritional regulation (Epstein-Barr virus), epigenetics (methylation) and tumor cell plasticity.
+One seminal discovery established that the B-lymphocyte is the site of EBV-latency in vivo (Gratama et al, PNAS, 1988), another one on the regulation of EBV by methylation.
+More recent interests have dealt with experimental approaches to apply the cell attractor concept in cancer relating to non-genetic variability and tumor cell plasticity.

 Our Sponsors